pynvme/pynvme/README.md

 System Requirement
 ------------------
 1. CPU: x86_64
-2. OS: Linux, recommend Fedora 29, Ubuntu is also tested
+2. OS: Linux, recommend Fedora 29, Ubuntu 2018.04 LTS is also tested.
 3. Memory: 8GB or larger, 2MB hugepage size.
 4. SATA: install OS and pynvme in a SATA drive.
 5. NVMe: NVMe SSD is the device to be tested.
 Backup your data!
 6. Python3.
 Python2 is not supported.
 7. sudo privilege is required.
 8. RAID mode in BIOS (Intel® RST) should be disabled.
+9. Secure boot in BIOS should be disabled.

 Source Code
 -----------